 Homeowners may cut through a branch, only to see it crush the roof or car when attempting to prune a tree.
 On the other hand, arborists have the expertise to properly assess, plan, and carry out pruning projects without causing property damage.
 For those who decide to attempt DIY tree pruning without proper knowledge and preparation, here are some of the more common mistakes they make:

 - Using dull tools – Maybe you’ve never done much, if any, tree pruning before and the tools you have in your shed or garage have seen better days.
 Old overused tools may be dull, which makes the healing process longer since branches are not cleanly cut.
 Besides, it makes your job more physically challenging.
-Sharpen your tools or look into investing in new ones.
+Sharpen your tools or look into investing in new ones to get the best results if you are DIY tree trimming.

 - Not sanitizing tools – You wouldn’t want a doctor performing surgery with unsanitized surgical instruments, right?
 That analogy is not as crazy as you may think.
 After all, you are performing a kind of surgery on a living thing, and if you are doing it without cleaning your tools, you may transfer soil-borne diseases from the previous plants they were used on.